 What is social listening and why is it important for marketing?

 Being active on social media is by now a natural element of any marketing strategy.
-But with so much social media marketing focused on putting content out into the online sphere and getting your voice heard, it is easy to forget that listening to others is just as important.
+So much of social media marketing is focused on putting content out into the online sphere and getting your voice heard.
+It is easy to forget that listening to others is just as important.

 Cue social listening.
 A hot topic for many strategists, this week we’re exploring what it is, why social listening is important and how you can integrate it into your marketing strategy.